 Why do Keysafes work well with the Personal Alarm?

 Keysafes are a great addition to your personal alarm service.
-As a personal alarm user you can pass on your combination code to our 24-hour Care Team.
-In an emergency situation, the Care Team can then share this code with the emergency services and any emergency contacts who don’t have a key to your home.
+As a personal alarm user, you can pass on your combination code to our 24-hour Response Team.
+In an emergency situation, the Response Team can then share this code with the emergency services as well as any emergency contacts who don't have a key to your home.

-Of course we advise that you only share your combination code with our Care Team and your emergency contacts.
+Of course, we advise that you only share your combination code with our Response Team and your chosen emergency contacts.
 Also remember to keep a reminder of your code in a safe place, just in case you forget what it is.

 Have a question?
 Find out more about the personal alarm

-For more information on purchasing one of our life-saving personal alarms, send an email at email@example.com or speak to one of our friendly advisors on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+For more information about keysafes or about our life-saving personal alarm systems, give us a call on 0800 999 0400.
+Alternatively, you can send an email at firstname.lastname@example.org or complete our Contact Us form and we will get back to you as soon as possible.